FahimIslam2410/CV/README.md

 - Managed customer account inquiries, offering accurate information to resolve service complaints and guarantee customer satisfaction.

-- Any experience relevent to software development

 ## Skills

 **Problem Solving and Learning Agility:** My diverse work experience has equipped me with strong problem-solving skills.
-As a Warehouse Supervisor at B&Q, I consistently found innovative solutions to improve picking methods, resulting in a 50% reduction in replenishment time.
+As a Warehouse Supervisor, I consistently found innovative solutions to improve picking methods, resulting in a 50% reduction in replenishment time.
 This experience taught me the value of continuous improvement and adapting to new challenges.
 Additionally, my willingness to learn and adapt to meet necessary goals is reflected in my ongoing efforts to self-learn software development, including coding using Android Studio and mastering various software applications.

 **Attention to Detail:** As a Warehouse Supervisor, I emphasized accuracy to maintain high customer satisfaction.
 This skill directly applies to software development, where precision is vital in coding and debugging.